School Visit Preparation

 If you are running late

-If the Education Program cannot start at the time indicated on your Education Program Confirmation letter, your program may be shortened to finish on time.
+If the Education Program cannot start at the time indicated on your School Booking Contract, your program may be shortened to finish on time.
 If you arrive at the Museum more than 20 minutes late, we cannot guarantee your reserved program or tour.

 School check-in at the Group Entrance